 Hailing from Hamilton in Ontario, Canada; he worked with Assante as a financial advisor.
 About 15 clients trusted him with their money and handed their funds to him for better investments.
 However, Mr. Melville lost up to $280,000 while trading in the Canadian as well as the US equity market.

-To recover the losses, he began to withdraw small sums of money from client accounts for gambling purposes.
+To recover the losses, he began to withdraw small sums of money from client accounts with online casino au purposes.
 However, he couldn’t make any money even through his wagers and he ended up losing millions more.
 To cover his tracks, he falsified withdrawal statements, but everything came out in the open once he could not return the money.

 Implications of bad decisions